charles-mitch200/charles-mitch200/README.md

   ```

 - ```
-  Ask me about APIs, ML, Data Analysis (Excel, Python, and SQL) & Frontend Development using JavaScript.
+  Ask me about ML, Data Analysis (Excel, Python, and SQL) & Frontend Development using JavaScript.
   ```

 - ```